-Analysis: UW head coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem
+Analysis: UW coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem

-Ten days before his team produced arguably its most embarrassing performance in program history, Jimmy Lake was asked what it would take for Washington to compete for College Football Playoff berths on an annual basis.
+Ten days before his team produced arguably its most embarrassing performance in program history, coach Jimmy Lake was asked what it would take for Washington to compete for College Football Playoff berths on an annual basis.

-“I think we’re there right now,” Lake said on Aug.
+“I think we’re there right now,” Lake said Aug.
 24. “We’re already there.
 We’re already there.
 We’ve won two of the last five Pac-12 championships.
 One of them we went to the College Football Playoff.
-The other one we won the Pac-12 Championship and we weren’t invited (to the CFP).
+The other one we won the Pac-12 championship and we weren’t invited (to the CFP).
 Every single year we are trying to contend for the Pac-12 championship and then we are trying to get to that big bowl game.”

 Lake’s biggest problem is that he didn’t know he had one.